AegisIK/DistMLIP/README.md

 If you would like to contribute or want us to parallelize your model, please either raise an issue or email kevinhan@cmu.edu.

 ## Contact Us
+- If you have any questions, feel free to raise an issue on this repo.
 - If you have any feature requests, please raise an issue on this repo.
 - For collaborations and partnerships, please email kevinhan@cmu.edu.
 - All requests/issues/inquiries will receive a response within 6-12 hours.